wrideout/snipPy/README.md

 snippet to be placed at the top of the system clipboard so it may be immediately used.

-Note that this application exits if the main window of snipPy is closed.

 ## License
 This software is available for free use via the terms of the GNU General Public License (GPL).
 See LICENSE for more details.